swesterveld/udacity-nd004-p2-tournament-results/README.md

   steps required to successfully run the application.

 ## Run the application
-1. Make sure Git has been installed on your computer
+1. Make sure Git, Vagrant and VirtualBox have been installed on your computer
 2. Make sure your computer is connected to the internet
 3. Clone this repository to a directory on your computer
 4. Change directory to the ```vagrant``` directory in the repository